-This program is intended for professionals who already hold an M.A. in Counseling or a closely related field and who are interested in pursuing a career in art therapy.
+This program is intended for professionals who already hold an M.A. in Counseling or a related mental health fields such as Marriage and Family Therapy, Social Work, Psychology, Addictions Counseling, Psychiatric Nursing and who are interested in pursuing a career in art therapy.
 This 36-credit M.A. in Art Therapy will benefit the work of teachers, nurses, counselors, social workers, and others in the mental health professions.
-Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist (under Option B).
+Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist.
 Graduates will need an additional 1500 hours of supervised clinical work in art therapy to qualify.

-- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art, to include at least one class in drawing, painting, and three dimensional work - Twelve graduate or undergraduate credits in counseling or psychology, to include Introduction to Psychology, Personality Theory, Human Development, and Psychopathology - Official graduate transcript(s) - One letter of recommendation - Personal Interview - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media
+- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art, to include at least one class in drawing, painting, and three dimensional work - 12 graduate or undergraduate credits in counseling or psychology, to include General Psychology, Personality Theory, Human Development, and Psychopathology - Official graduate transcript(s) - One letter of recommendation - Personal Interview - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media